-At a meeting held on 10 March 2023, the board of directors declared an interim dividend of HK cents 2 per share to be paid on 17 April 2023 to shareholders whose names appear on the Company's register of members on 28 March 2023.
-This interim dividend declared after the end of the reporting period have not been recognised as liabilities in the financial statements for the year ended 31 December 2022.
+At a meeting held on 15 March 2024, the board of directors declared a second interim dividend of HK cents 3 per share and a special interim dividend of HK cents 3 per share to be paid on 24 April 2024 to shareholders whose names appear on the Company's register of members on 9 April 2024.
+This second interim dividend and special interim dividend declared after the end of the reporting period have not been recognised as liabilities in the financial statements for the year ended 31 December 2023.